-Lis Howell is Director of Broadcasting and head of the MA courses in Broadcast and Television Journalism.
-She is also Deputy Head of the Department of Journalism.
+Lis Howell is a former Director of Broadcasting and head of the MA courses in Broadcast and Television Journalism in the journalism department at City, University of London.

 Lis is a major award-winning journalist and broadcasting executive who has worked for BBC, ITV, Channel 4, and Sky News.
-She was Senior Vice-President at Flextech Television (later Virgin Media) where she founded Living TV, now a key channel on Sky.
+She was Senior Vice-President at Flextech Television (later Virgin Media) where she founded Living TV, now a key channel on Sky as Sky Witness.

 Prior to that she was Managing Editor of Sky News where she produced their coverage of the first Gulf War from Saudi Arabia and Kuwait.
 She won a Royal Television Society Award for coverage of the Lockerbie disaster from ITV Border when she was the first female Head of News at ITV.